 For more details, look into the Reporters section of the Buildbot manual.

 Please note that this article has just scratched the surface; given the complexity of the task of build automation, the possibilities are almost endless.
-So there’s much, much more to say about Buildbot.
-However, hopefully this is a preparation step before reading the official manual.
+So there’s much much more to say about Buildbot.
+Hopefully this has been a gentle introduction before reading the official manual.
 Had I found an explanation as the one above when I was approaching Buildbot, I’d have had to read the manual just once, rather than multiple times.
-Hope this can help someone else.
+I hope this can help someone else.